mlcommons/ck/docs/mlperf/inference/README.md

-## Update CM language and scripts
+### Extend CM interface and workflows

-The concept of CM language is to always keep backward compatibility of the high-level interface while improving and extending low-level scripts, CLI and environment variables.
+The CM concept is to be always keep backward compatibility of the human readable interface while improving and extending low-level CM scripts.

 You should be able to update CM language and scripts at any time as follows:
 ```bash